Shad00Z/machine-learning-compilers/docs/submissions/04_code_gen.rst

     int l_mLoopInstrCount = kernel.getInstrCountFromLabel("m_8_loop");
     kernel.add_instr(base::cbnz(gpr_t::x6, -l_mLoopInstrCount * 4));

-For the edge cases, where there was a remainder for the ``m`` dimension, we used the same procedure as before:
+For the edge cases where there was a remainder for the ``m`` dimension, we used the same procedure as before:

 **Identity Primitive: M = 5 edge case**